khoj-ai/khoj/documentation/docs/get-started/privacy-security.md

 1. Your embeddings and the associated raw text are stored in a secure Postgres DB in our private AWS cloud.
 Your data is sharded on a unique user ID.
 We store the raw text in your files to improve file syncing and provide context when you chat with Khoj.
 1. When you use the single-sign-on option with Google, we only receive your name, a link to your profile photo, and your email address.

+You can see our full privacy policy [here](https://khoj.dev/privacy-policy).

 :::tip[Info]
 Your data is yours.
 We do not sell your data or use it for training models.
 Khoj is a sustainable, open-source alternative to closed-source, commercial personal AI.
 We have no interest in selling your data to make a quick buck.